 Most people in wealthy countries have enough, including me.
 We do not need more products and services, and even if we think we do, it probably is the advertisment industry making us believe that.
 The writing is on the wall.
 Interest rates are turning negative because more and more people have enough.

 Most economist still think that interest rates will go up again.
 But what if that doesn’t happen?
 What if negative interest rates are here to stay?
 That would turn economics upside down.
 It would signal that we have enough.
 Scarcity is the foundation of economic thinking.
 It is the belief that we never have enough.

-So what has this to do with interest rates?
-If we need more stuff, we need investments.
-To make these investments possible we need savings.
-And to have savings, we need interest.
+What has this to do with interest rates?
+If we want more stuff, we need more businesses, so we need investments.
+To make investments, we need savings.
+And to make people save, we need interest to make saving attractive.
 Consequently investments need to be profitable to pay for the interest.
-But if we don’t need more stuff, a lot of things change.
-There would be abundance instead of scarcity, and interest rates could go negative as many investments make no sense.
+But if we don’t need more stuff there would be abundance and we don’t need more savings and interest rates go down.

 Featuring image: Slums built on swamp land near a garbage dump in East Cipinang, Jakarta Indonesia.
 Jonathan McIntosh (2004).
 Wikimedia Commons.